 Slow burning will cause the window glass to blacken and should not be used for a long period.
 It should only be done after the fire has been established and been running at nominal output for a period of time.
 For a prolonged slow burn, fill the firebox of fuel up to a maximum height just below the top of the fire fence at the front of the door opening.
-Push the primary air control knob in to close the primary air to the minimum setting and push the secondary air control in to set the secondary air to the minimum setting.
+Pull the primary air control knob up to close the primary air to the minimum setting and set the secondary air control to the minimum setting, i.e. pull the secondary air knob to close.